stgreenb/webex-xml-nodejs/README.md

 # Interacting with the Webex XML API from NodeJS

 In this tutorial we are going to spend some time interacting with the Webex XML API from Node JS.
-If you are studying for your DevWBX certfication, this tutorial may help you along the way.
+If you are studying for your DevWBX certification, this tutorial may help you along the way.

 ## Pre-Work

-1. This lab assumes that you already have some familarity with the [Webex XML API](https://developer.cisco.com/docs/webex-meetings/#!xml-api).
+1. This lab assumes that you already have some familiarity with the [Webex XML API](https://developer.cisco.com/docs/webex-meetings/#!xml-api).
 Before coding against the API, you can go through [this learning lab](https://developer.cisco.com/learning/lab/collab-webex/step/1) to get some exposure.
 2. Have node.js installed, and have some experience with it.
 Need an intro to Node.js?
 See the [nodeschool](nodeschoo.io)
 3. Have a webex site to test against.
-While any site can be used, the easist to test and learn on is one where SSO is NOT enabled.
+While any site can be used, the easiest to test and learn on is one where SSO is NOT enabled.
 The below assumes you will be using a site with a simple username & password (others can be used, you'll just have to do a little more leg work).
 If you don't have a site you can always the [developer sandbox provided on DevNet's page](https://devnetsandbox.cisco.com/RM/Topology?c=1c4570f4-4199-41e4-b677-fb3a6346f345).

 ## Create a Meeting and Parse the Results

 ### 1. Meeting Details XML
-The most basic funciton you might want to envoke with Webex is to create a meeting.
+The most basic function you might want to invoke with Webex is to create a meeting.
 This can be done with the [CreateMeeting]https://developer.cisco.com/docs/webex-xml-api-reference-guide/#!createmeeting) command.
-Asssuming you have some expousre to the Webex XML API you know that there are 2 key items you will need in the XML:
+Assuming you have some exposure to the Webex XML API you know that there are 2 key items you will need in the XML:

 1. The Security Context details.
 In the most simple cases this will be the sitename, your webexid and your password.
 For the example below, the username is 'steven', the password is 'testing123!' and the site is 'my-sample-site.webex.com'.
 2. Some basic details of your meeting (e.g. date, time, title, password, etc).
-In the example below the meeeting password is 'mp-123!', the title is 'Sample Meeting' and the start date & time are '12/02/2020 @2:15pm'.
+In the example below the meeting password is 'mp-123!', the title is 'Sample Meeting' and the start date & time are '12/02/2020 @2:15pm'.

 The above details mapped into the XML schema for creating a meeting would look like the following XML: